 What parents need to know

-Parents need to know that this terrific four-part docuseries from PBS is a great way to get both kids and adults thinking about basics like food and power that make modern lives possible.
+Parents need to know that America Revealed is a terrific four-part docuseries from PBS.
+It's a great way to get both kids and adults thinking about basics like food and power that make modern lives possible.
 Hosted by the engaging Yul Kwon (a past Survivor winner), the series uses compelling and non-disturbing imagery to dive into complex topics such as how grain gets on your plate, or how a wind turbine works.
 There's a lot of information packed into each show, and younger kids may lose interest or get confused.
 Older kids or those with a scientific bent will be fascinated at the "how things work" perspective.
 It's easy to imagine this show sparking a new interest, or even a course of study.

 What's the story?

 Each hour-long segment in the four-part PBS series AMERICA REVEALED tackles one large-scale industrial system: food, power, transportation, and manufacturing.
 It sounds a bit dull, but with arresting visuals like a sweeping view of California's Shasta Dam that morphs into a graphic showing how that dam and others route water to the great farmlands of California's Central Valley, host Yul Kwon illustrates complicated concepts like agricultural irrigation.
 Though many of the concepts covered are controversial and in the news, like pesticides and GMO crops, the show takes a humanistic/scientific bent and remains apolitical.
 It does, however, describe situations that may disturb the very sensitive, like the disappearing bee crisis and beef feedlots, though harsh images do not accompany the narration.